teodorplop/Platformer/README.md

 # Platformer
-Platformer Template (Introduction to Unity course for students)
+Platformer template built using Unity and C#.
+Used in an introduction to Unity course for students.